src-d/blog/content/post/deduplicating_pga_with_apollo.md

 ## Moon shot

-Apollo's deduplication pipeline is a 3-step process:
+apollo's deduplication pipeline is a 3-step process:

 1. Extract [bags of features](http://www.cs.unc.edu/~lazebnik/spring09/lec18_bag_of_features.pdf) from each file and apply [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) to keep only the most relevant items (feature extraction step).
 2. Hash those bags and produce the global pairwise similarity graph of the files